google/unisim/README.md

 TextSim offers more complex functionality which allows you to maintain an index of texts (e.g. from a large dataset) and query the index to find similar texts.
 TextSim supports efficient approximate nearest neighbor (ANN) search using  [USearch](https://github.com/unum-cloud/usearch) which allows it to scale to large datasets with millions of examples.

-Please see a minimal working example below for how to use the `.add` and `.search` methods to create and search an index of texts, as well as the demo [colab](notebooks/unisim_text_demo.ipynb) for an in-depth example on using TextSim for fuzzy matching on a real-world dataset for address matching.
+Please see a minimal working example below for how to use the `.add` and `.search` methods to create and search an index of texts, as well as the demo [colab](notebooks/unisim_text_demo.ipynb) for an in-depth example using TextSim for fuzzy matching on a real-world address matching dataset.

 <details>